Supervised Dimensionality Reduction Revisited: Why LDA on Frozen CNN Features Deserves a Second Look: Conclusion

+Our inclusion of vision transformers (ViT-B/16 and DINOv2) extends the study's relevance beyond CNN pipelines.
+LDA's benefit generalizes to CLS-token embeddings, and DINOv2's self-supervised features prove exceptionally compact: at only 384 dimensions, DINOv2 achieves the highest accuracy on both CIFAR-100 (82.41\%) and CUB-200 (87.73\%), with LDA still providing a +1.65\% gain on CIFAR-100.

+\paragraph{Limitations.} Our study evaluates three datasets with 100--200 classes.
+Whether LDA's advantage persists at the scale of thousands of classes (ImageNet-1K, iNaturalist) remains open, as the $C-1$ dimensional projection then retains a much larger fraction of the original space.
+We use a single classifier paradigm (logistic regression); preliminary MLP experiments suggest that non-linear classifiers may internalize the regularization that LDA provides, reducing its benefit.
+Our CUB-200 results characterize the fine-grained boundary but do not resolve it---developing reduction methods that preserve local discriminative structure for fine-grained tasks is an important open problem.

 \paragraph{Future work.} Several directions follow naturally.
-First, extending the evaluation to larger-scale datasets (ImageNet-1K, iNaturalist) and to fine-grained classification where inter-class differences are subtle.
-Second, investigating whether LDA's benefit persists with non-linear classifiers such as small MLPs.
-Third, exploring LDA in continual and few-shot learning settings where dimensionality reduction could mitigate catastrophic forgetting or data scarcity.
-Finally, studying whether the LDA projection can be learned end-to-end as a differentiable layer within a frozen-backbone pipeline, bridging the gap between classical and deep metric learning.
+First, investigating class-conditional or local variants of LDA (e.g., sub-class discriminant analysis) that may recover performance on fine-grained tasks.
+Second, extending to large-scale datasets with thousands of classes where the $C-1$ projection retains significant dimensionality.
+Third, exploring LDA as a differentiable layer that can be trained end-to-end within frozen-backbone pipelines, bridging classical and deep metric learning.
+Finally, evaluating the interaction between dimensionality reduction and non-linear classifiers more thoroughly, given preliminary evidence that MLPs diminish LDA's advantage.

-\paragraph{Reproducibility.} All code, data pipelines, experiment configurations, and raw results (CSV) are publicly available at \url{https://github.com/IndarKarhana/lda-image-classification}.
-The repository includes feature extraction scripts for all four backbones, all ten reduction methods with fixed random seeds, and scripts to regenerate every figure and table in this paper.
+\paragraph{Reproducibility.} All code, data pipelines, experiment configurations, and raw results (180 CSV entries) are publicly available at \url{https://github.com/IndarKarhana/lda-image-classification}.
+The repository includes feature extraction scripts for all six backbones, all ten reduction methods with fixed random seeds, and scripts to regenerate every figure and table in this paper.